AdobeDocs/campaign-web.en/help/v8/advanced-settings/send-using-waves.md

     >[!CAUTION]
     >
     >Make sure the last waves do not exceed the delivery deadline, defined in the [Validity](delivery-settings.md#validity) tab, otherwise some messages might not be sent.
 A specific typology control rule, **[!UICONTROL Wave scheduling check]**, ensures that the last wave is planned before the delivery validity limit.
-Learn more on control rules in the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/automation/campaign-optimization/control-rules.html).
+Learn more about control rules in the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/automation/campaign-optimization/control-rules.html).
     >
     >You must also allow enough time for retries when configuring the last waves.
 [Learn more](delivery-settings.md#retries)